 However, my first introduction to (the lack of) legal methodology was by prof. dr. mr. Wibren van der Burg.
 During the Research skills seminar he continuously activated my interest in legal methods with his constructive and constructive attitude on the subject.

-While conducting my research, the help of two friends helped tremendously.
+While conducting my research, my friends helped tremendously.
 Marije Sluiskes – stats master – provided invaluable advice for choosing the right statistical methods.
 The setup to analyse the large amount of verdicts was inspired by Eelke van den Bos – master of tech.
-His permission to use and adapt his setup saved me an incredible amount of time.
+His permission to use and adapt his setup saved me an incredible amount of time. [faye proof reading]

 Table of Contents